IgnazioSotgiu/Restaurant-Website-MS1/README.md

 Find in the attached document the [User Stories](assets/docs/user-stories.pdf).

-Based on our user stories importance and viability we draw a list with the features the Restaurant Owner need to implement in the Initial Website, leaving the rest of the features that are not considered highly important for future versions:
+Based on our user stories importance and viability we draw a list with the features the Restaurant Owner need to implement in the Initial Website, leaving the rest of the features that are not considered highly important for future implemented versions:

 ### Features to implement in first version
 1. Create an online presence for the Restaurant (this is the restaurant first website).